Hilscher/netPI-nodered-npix-rfid/README.md

 #### Accessing

 After starting the container open Node-RED in your browser with `http://<netpi's ip address>:<mapped host port>` (NOT https://) e.g. `http://192.168.0.1:1880`.
-Three nodes *rfid*, *rfid gpi* and *rfid gpo* in the nodes *netpi* library provide you access to the RFID module.
+Three nodes *rfid*, *rfid gpi* and *rfid gpo* in the nodes *netiot* library provide you access to the RFID module.
 Their info tabs explain how to use them.

 #### GitHub sources
 The image is built from the GitHub project [netPI-nodered-npix-rfid](https://github.com/Hilscher/netPI-nodered-npix-rfid).
 It complies with the [Dockerfile](https://docs.docker.com/engine/reference/builder/) method to build a Docker image [automated](https://docs.docker.com/docker-hub/builds/).